lowagner/pynances/README.md

 Use the `account` keyword near the top of your account files.
 Accounts should have a `startingbalance`, but no `budget`.
 More on those later.
-Accounts should be a single word, like "S" for "Savings", and they should be listed in ACCOUNTS in config.py, with a more descriptive name in ACCOUNTnames.
+Accounts should be a single word, like "D" for "Debit Account", and they should be listed in ACCOUNTS in config.py, with a more descriptive name in ACCOUNTnames.

 You can add transfers into an account by specifying, e.g.: